AlexFrye/InteractiveProgramming/README.md

 Required libraries:
 -PyGame

+Instructions:
-Instructions: W,A,S,D control player movement, while the space bar can be used to shoot lasers at Jeff Bezos.
+-W,A,S,D control player movement, while the space bar can be used to shoot lasers at Jeff Bezos.
 Avoid falling meteors.
 Move right to advance levels.

+Our project write-up/reflection can be found in this repo as a pdf file.